pghalliday/node-BrowserStackTunnel/README.md

 - should error if stopped before started
 - should error if no server listening on the specified host and port
 - should error if started when already running
-- should stop the tunnel when the process exits

 ## Installation